jacobemcken/jacobemcken.github.io/_posts/2020-12-17-realtime-db-synchronisation-to-frontend-state.md

 a thousand entries affected by fewer than ten updates every minute across all entries.

-The backend database will use a "write-only" pattern, causing a single entry to take up an extra row (relational DB) or node (graph DB) for every change.
-The "write-only" pattern also hinders using internal database ids (like auto increment) for referencing an entry since every "update" will generate new ids.
+The backend database will use a "insert-only" pattern, causing a single entry to take up an extra row (relational DB) or node (graph DB) for every change.
+The "insert-only" pattern also hinders using internal database ids (like auto increment) for referencing an entry since every "update" will generate new ids.
 Instead, use an application managed entry id like a UUID or, for a human-recognizable id, a slug.

-[Watch this video for a bit of background of why I find a "write-only" pattern interesting.][4]
+[Watch this video for a bit of background of why I find a "insert-only" pattern interesting.][4]

 The frontend is only concerned about the newest version of an entry, throwing